 When should you get REAL ID?

-Now that the deadline for REAL ID has passed, it’s best to get started on your application pronto to avoid any further delays.
+Now that the deadline for REAL ID has passed, it’s best to get started on your application pronto to avoid any travel snags or added costs.